lehtoroni/abicrunch/README.md

 ### Implemented and working
 - ✅ All basic calculations of expr-eval with Decimal.js
+- ✅ Supports both dot `.` and `,` comma as decimal separator
 - ✅ Angle degree/radian modes for trigonometry
 - ✅ User-defined functions and variables
 - ✅ Configurable precision (decimals and exponent notation)
 - ✅ Command palette
 - ✅ Variable palette
+- ✅ On-screen keypad

 ### To-Do list
+- ⏳️ Thoroughly test all built-in functions
-- ⏳️ On-screen keypad
+- ⏳️ Add multilang support & changeable language
 - ⏳️ More built-in functions
-    - ⏳️ Statistical functions: `average`, `geomean`, `median`, `product`, `variance`, `stddev`, `absdev`
+    - ⏳️ More statistical function
-    - ⏳️ Distribution functions
+    - ⏳️ More distribution functions
-    - ⏳️ Complex number support
+    - ⏳️ Complex number support?
-- ⏳️ Support for comma based `,` decimal notation
 - ⏳️ Help & hints for command palette
 - ⏳️ User guide and help pages
-- ⏳️ "Value of selection"
+- ⏳️ "Value of selection"?
-- ⏳️ Parsing and evaluation in a web worker (+ calculation timeout)
+- ⏳️ Move parsing and evaluation to a web worker (+ calculation timeout)
-- ⏳️ Creating an actual fork of expr-eval
+- ⏳️ Create an actual fork of expr-eval instead of current approach

 ### "Maybe in the future" (list of non-essential ideas)
 - ❓️ Support parsing TeX expressions (e.g. `\frac{1}{2}` => `1/2`)